 Examining the $950 Billion Annual Administrative Cost in U.S. Healthcare and Strategies for Effective Reduction

-This article will examine the sources and implications of these administrative costs and highlight strategies to effectively reduce them.
-It will also delve into how artificial intelligence (AI) and workflow automation can play practical roles in the transformation of healthcare administrative processes.
+This article will explore the origins and impacts of these administrative costs while discussing effective strategies to minimize them.
+We will also examine the roles that artificial intelligence (AI) and workflow automation can play in transforming administrative processes within healthcare.

 Understanding Administrative Costs in Healthcare